 - Advising on issues for MIT employees traveling on extended assignments abroad, including options for hiring, identifying potential costs, employee benefits, etc.

 Occasionally, a project needs to be supported by hiring someone in a foreign country or having a current MIT employee working abroad for an extended period of time (longer than 30 days).
-For those cases, please complete this brief intake form and email it to the IPP team, or fill out this webform, so that we can assist you by conducting country-specific employment and labor-related research.
+For those cases, prior approval is required by either the Provost or EVPT, or by their designees.
+To initiate the approval process, please complete this brief intake form and email it to the IPP team, or fill out this webform, so that we can conduct country-specific employment and labor-related research.
 In situations where MIT employees cannot work in a foreign country or MIT cannot hire an individual directly, we can coordinate with your HRO to find a solution that works for your project and your budget.
+To learn more about the approval and notification process, and other topics related to working outside the US, please refer to the policy on MIT Employees working outside Massachusetts and/or this chart.

 Employment options may include: